ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

-# Pendulum Sender, Receiver and Cross-Traffic Sender for Linux
+# Pendulum Sender and Receiver for Linux
 This CMake project contains the code for following programs:
 - Sender component for the sensor-side single-board computer
 - Receiver component for the actuator-side single-board computer
-- Cross-traffic generator

 All the code is written in C++.
 The following libraries are used:
 - `sockpp` to open UDP sockets